dotnetrdf/dotnetrdf/docs/user_guide/3_0_changelog.md

 The method is now a static method of VDS.RDF.Configuration.SparqlConfigurationLoader so calls to `ConfigurationLoader.AutoConfigureSparqlOperators` will need to be changed to `SparqlConfigurationLoader.AutoConfigureSparqlOperators`

-## MIME types for SPARQL Query and Update are no longer registered by default

-Because the parsers for SPARQL Query and Update are now in a separate assembly from the core assembly containing the MIME type registry, these parsers need to be registered.
-The static method `VDS.RDF.SparqlMimeTypeExtensions.RegisterSparqlMimeTypes()` will perform this registration.

-This change will break existing code that uses the MimeTypesHelper class to retrieve SPARQL query or update parsers.

 ## Triple and IRdfHandler changes

 The `Triple` class no longer has a `Graph` property.
 This property was used in dotNetRDF 2.x to reference the `IGraph` instance that the triple was created in and not necessarily the graph that the triple existed in, which could lead to some confusion.